 A life you are passionate about.

 My approach to therapy is Eclectic.
-This means I adapt to the unique needs of each specific client, depending on the problem, the treatment goals, and the person’s expectations and motivation.
-I draw from my unique tool box of Art, Somatic and Cognitive healing tools to find the best combination for each client, making treatment fit the individual, not the other way around.
+This means I adapt to the unique needs of each specific client, drawing from my unique tool box of Art, Somatic and Cognitive healing tools to find the best combination for each client, making treatment fit the individual, not the other way around.

 Some examples of how this may look in practice: